kadir001/kadir001/README.md

 # Hi there, I'm Kadir 👋

-I am a passionate software developer with a keen interest in web development, open-source projects, and continuous learning.
+I am a passionate software developer with a keen interest in web development and continuous learning.
 Welcome to my GitHub profile!

 ## 🚀 About Me
 - 🌱 I’m currently learning Full Stack Developer Certification on FreeCodeCamp.